MyColumbus/hello-world-bot/README.md

 HelloWorld Bot backend implementation for Telegram.
 It also contains all the data for deployment.

 # Data Naming convention
-Till date there is single version of collected data and the naming convention is as `Destination_v<major.minor>`.
+Till date there is single version of collected data and the naming convention is as `Destination_<major_minor>`.
 Where `major` defines addition of new columns and drastic change in the number of rows and `minor` signifies slight change in the data content.

 Data can be found in `data` directory with their respective version number.